 Jamie Shea: Singer/Songwriter, Keyboards

 Jamie has been performing as a singer and keyboardist for most of her life.
 She began singing folk songs in a coffee house when she was 14 and soon thereafter joined the first of many rock and pop bands.
 In the 70's she toured extensively with the bands Potbelly, Burning Ground, Apricot Brandy, and the Wayne Bell Revue while sporadically studying voice and music theory.
-Raising a family kept her closer to home in the Pacific Northwest with bands Chrome Dinette.
-What the Chelm and The Walrus (with whom she also currently performs).
+Raising a family kept her closer to home in the Pacific Northwest with bands Chrome Dinette and What the Chelm.
+Other current bands include The Walrus and Pacific Twang.

 Philosophy: The creative process is one that enables us all to communicate what we're feeling and experiencing each in our own unique way.
 When we are allowed to indulge in this creative process in an uninhibited and non-judgmental manner it becomes a therapy of a kind in that it allows expression of anything in any way that we feel like.